AtRealMasterLuke/Unit-Converter-App/README.md

 # Project Structure
 The project consists of the following key components:
  1. MainActivity.kt: The main entry point of the app, where the composable functions are called, and the app's UI is structured.
  2. UnitConverter Composable: Contains the UI elements for the unit conversion input and display.
-Utilizes a `Column` for stacking and a `Row` for side-by-side elements.
+Utilizes a `Column` for stacking and a `Row` for side-by-side elements, with `Box` layouts for button placement.
+# Added Elements:
+- Button with Icon: Added buttons for unit selection using `Icon` composables alongside `Text`.
+These will be further developed to handle unit type selection.
 # Getting Started
  - Android Studio (latest version recommended)
  - Kotlin 1.5 or higher